AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/publish.md

    ![Published](images/mobile-publishing-published.png)

+>[!WARNING] With this publish, the only thing different in the installation instructions is the Launch environment reference.
+Make sure that your production app includes the Production environment Launch reference and not your Development environment's reference!

+>[!TIP] The next time you make changes to your Launch configuration you will need to create a new Library in the Development environment.
+Remember, that adding and removing extensions will require updates to the app itself.
+Be careful about keeping your Launch environments and app code in sync with each other to avoid issues.

 That’s it!
-You've completed the tutorial and published your first property in Launch!
+You've completed the tutorial and published your first mobile property in Launch!